How to Design a Shed Roof Truss

 Conclusion

 The most important part of designing roof trusses is to have accurate measurements of every side and angle of the roof.
 When constructing the shed, the measurements must be adhered to or the roof trusses will not fit.
 In some areas building a shed may require a building permit and compliance with local building codes.
-Anyone planning to shed truss designs should make sure the design conforms to the building code requirements before begins.
+Anyone planning to shed truss designs should make sure the design conforms to the building code requirements before construction begins.

 Leave a Comment